NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 CallHome American English Speech (CHAES), LDC97S42
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We use CH109 set which is a subset of the CHAES dataset which has only two speakers in one session.
+We use the CH109 set which is a subset of the CHAES dataset which has only two speakers in one session.
 The following are the suggested parameters for reproducing the diarization performance for the CH109 set.

 .. code-block:: bash